 World Cup 2026 Match Planner

-Build a simple itinerary around a host city and match window.
+Build a simple trip plan around a host city and match window.

-Choose a city and build your first draft.
+Choose a city and build your first plan.

 World Cup 2026 match planner for organizing city choice, stadium access, hotel zone, travel buffer, ticket status and itinerary.